HITECHCRIME/HC_OVERVIEW/README.md

 You don't remember the exact sequence of words in a book.
 You remember the mental imagery.
 An emotional contour.

+World - integrated system with a lot of moving parts.
+Characters, settings, myths, artifacts.
+A  whole system of society or a culture.

 # Narrative Arcs for Hitech Crime